VHD stands for Virtual Hard Drive.

 A VHD is created with/by programs such as Virtual PC, Virtual Server, Hyper-V, etc. and there's a standard format associated with them.
 If you’re interested in reading more about VHDs, check out: http://en.wikipedia.org/wiki/VHD_(file_format).

 To use a VHD you need to have a program installed to "host" it.
 Think of it as a "guest" machine within a "host" machine.
 When you "run" the program that hosts the virtual machine you will be starting the "guest" machine within it.
 This guest machine is effectively isolated – which is great for testing, security, and restricting/limiting certain resources.
 To be able to do this, the VHD holds a completely installed OS and all other necessary software.
 This is part of what can make the actual VHD files extremely large.
-If you're interested in learning more about creating VHDs, check out this pdf: How to make a Virtual Hard Drive in Windows 7.
+If you're interested in learning more about creating VHDs, check out this TechNet article: Create and Use a Virtual Hard Disk on Windows 7.

 NOTE: Alternatively, if you're running Windows 7, you can also ATTACH a VHD natively without any additional software (I love this).
 I'll plan on writing up another post on this shortly and I'll link back to this!
 It's a great way for just quickly grabbing the files without any hassle of launching the VPC (and waiting for it to boot) and then copying files out, etc.